 Supports a centralised payment and collection factory

-Corporate eGateway is Nordea’s file-based, mass payment service with one point of entry for bulk payments and collections in the Nordic and Baltic countries, Germany, Russia, UK, Canada and the US.
+Corporate eGateway is Nordea’s file-based, mass payment service with one point of entry for bulk payments and collections in the Nordic countries, Germany, Russia, UK, Canada and the US.

 The service provides a uniform file interface that covers all relevant types of domestic and cross-border payments, including direct debits in the Nordic area.
 In Sweden, the service makes it possible to handle both PlusGiro and Bankgiro payments in one file.